Getting the Most Out of TrackNotion’s Analytics

 Where: Left menu > Data > Campaign Overview

 This dashboard gives you a snapshot of your campaign-driven calls.
-Filter by timeframe to see what’s happening when.
+Filter by timeframe to see what’s happening and when.

 Total Number of Calls